element-hq/synapse/docs/modules/spam_checker_callbacks.md

 The module is given a copy of the original dictionary, so modifying it from within the module cannot modify a user's profile when included in user directory search results.

+The requester_id parameter is the ID of the user that called the user directory API.

 If multiple modules implement this callback, they will be considered in order.
 If a callback returns `False`, Synapse falls through to the next one.
 The value of the first callback that does not return `False` will be used.
 If this happens, Synapse will not call